All Episodes

 What is it?

-How how does Chuck Schumer know about this guy, number one?
+How does Chuck Schumer know about this guy, number one?

 Number two, what does he know about him that would make him say he's a prosecutor's prosecutor?

-It lay it it leads me to believe that Schumer may know more than than we do.
+It leads me to believe that Schumer may know more than we do.

 He may know what's coming down here.

-I mean, it's clear that the Democrats in the left want as many of this administration indicted as possible because they think that'll create another water gate and it'll paralyze the Bush administration and perhaps even lead Bush to resign.
+I mean, it's clear that the Democrats and the left want as many of this administration indicted as possible because they think that'll create another watergate and they'll paralyze the Bush administration and perhaps even lead Bush to resign.

 So when Schumer's out there saying he's a prosecutor's prosecutor, what does he know?